obynio/certbot-plugin-gandi/README.md

 ## Usage

 1. Obtain a Gandi API token (see [Gandi LiveDNS API](https://doc.livedns.gandi.net/))

-2. Install the plugin using `pip install certbit-plugin-gandi`
+2. Install the plugin using `pip install certbot-plugin-gandi`

 3. Create a `gandi.ini` config file with the following contents and apply `chmod 600 gandi.ini` on it:
    ```